-Also the water is so clear here, it’s unbelievable! (ignore my lion’s mane though, Jesus!
+Also the water is so clear here, it’s unbelievable!
+(Please ignore my lion’s mane though, Jesus!
 What happened there?!)
 We even saw a little shark, although stupidly I had left my underwater camera at the other end of the beach and I didn’t manage to get a good picture of it.

-Around mid-morning we had to leave and even then, we had to push the little boat out quite some way to be able to get back to the main boat.
+Around mid-morning, we had to leave and even then, we had to push the little dinghy boat out quite some way to be able to get back to the main boat.